DHBW-Smart-Rollerz/tracking/README.md

 - [Camera Preprocessing](https://github.com/DHBW-Smart-Rollerz/camera_preprocessing)
 - [Object detection](https://github.com/DHBW-Smart-Rollerz/object_detection)
 - Google Coral TPU (never directly used in Tracking but required for detection), can be found in the SmartRollerz lab
-- PyCoral (**Run the [install_pycroal.sh](https://github.com/DHBW-Smart-Rollerz/object_detection/blob/jazzy/install_pycoral.sh) script that is provided by the object detection)
+- PyCoral (Run the [install_pycroal.sh](https://github.com/DHBW-Smart-Rollerz/object_detection/blob/jazzy/install_pycoral.sh) script that is provided by the object detection)
 > **_NOTE:_** There're no further Python packages required.
 All packages that are used are already required by Smarty utils or object detection

 ---

 ## Running
 1. Rosbags are recordings of test drives with the vehicle.
 They are used for testing on your Laptop and can be found on the [NAS](https://it-nas.dhbw-stuttgart.de:5001/?launchApp=SYNO.SDS.Drive.Application#file_id=853344289158117985).
-Running a rosbag means playing a recording and you can do it with this command:
+This is how you play the recording:
 ```
 $ ros2 bag play [name of your bag]
 ```